iizukanao/picam/INSTALL.md

 - Paths and misc options
     - Check "Try features marked as EXPERIMENTAL"
     - Set "Prefix directory" to "/opt/cross/x-tools/${CT_TARGET}"
+    - (OPTIONAL) Set "Number of parallel jobs" to amount of cores your processor has
 - Target options
     - Set "Target Architecture" to "arm"
     - Set "Endianness" to "Little endian"